 But there’s no sound scientific evidence that extracted juices are healthier than the juice you get by eating the fruit or vegetable itself.
 On the other hand, if you don’t enjoy eating fresh fruits and vegetables, juicing may be a fun way to add them to your diet or to try fruits and vegetables you normally wouldn’t eat.
 You can find many juicing recipes online or mix up your own combinations of fruits and vegetables to suit your taste.

-If you do try juicing, make only as much juice as you can drink at one time because fresh squeezed juice can quickly develop harmful bacteria.
+If you do try juicing, make only as much juice as you can drink at one time because freshly squeezed juice can quickly develop harmful bacteria.
 And when juicing, try to keep some of the pulp.
 Not only does it have healthy fiber, but it can help fill you up.
 If you buy commercially produced fresh juice from a juicing stand or store, select a pasteurized product.
 Note that juices from some fruits and vegetables can contain more sugar than you might realize, and this can add unwanted calories and lead to weight gain.

 The main type of fat found in all kinds of olive oil is monounsaturated fatty acids (MUFAs).
-MUFAs are actually considered a healthy dietary fat.
+MUFAs are actually considered healthy dietary fat.
 If your diet emphasizes unsaturated fats, such as MUFAs and polyunsaturated fats (PUFAs), instead of saturated fats and trans fats, you may gain certain health benefits.